Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: HerbalGram

-As explained by some consumers, these products helped them to cleanse and detox their bodies, as well as promote better digestive health overall.
+According to consumers, these products helped cleanse and detox their bodies while promoting better digestive health overall.

-While there have not been any mainstream scientific studies to back up this claim just yet, a lot of people swear by the effects of taking these supplements, which likely contributed to their success in 2020.
+While mainstream scientific studies haven’t yet backed up these claims, many people swear by the effects of taking these supplements, which likely contributed to their success in 2020.

 Among herbal supplements that experienced decreased growth in 2020 were garcinia, ivy leaf, and CBD.